First time buyer guide

 - Pay off your debts: lenders have access to the information about how much debt you have.
 If you have too much debt it will damage your files.

 - Space out and limit your credit applications: lenders might take your multiple requests for credit as a sign that you are financially weak.
 Loan companies are always on the lookout for reliability.

-- Put your rent payments to work: some companies such as RentalStep and CreditLadder offer a free service where they will report your rent payments to Experian (credit reference agency) so these payments can count towards your score.
+- Put your rent payments to work: some companies – such as CreditLadder – offer a free service where they will report your rent payments to Experian so they can count towards your score